cmlzaGk/cmlzaGk.github.io-src/content/matrix_rain.md

 - The Curses Library
 - Conclusion

-For reference the entire project can be found [here](https://github.com/cmlzaGk/mtrixrain/)

 ## What is Matrix Rain?

 [Matrix Rain](https://en.wikipedia.org/wiki/Matrix_digital_rain) is a visualization of characters falling downwards on a console in the form of rain.